scubbo/jackjack-back-stack-demo/README.md

 EOF
 ```

+## Manually configure Vault

+### Secrets

-2. Create a Vault secret containing the PAT (remember, we expect a `.env` containing `GITHUB_TOKEN`) - in a real productionalized setup, the secret would be provided by a [GitHub App installation](https://github.com/martinbaillie/vault-plugin-secrets-github)
+Create a Vault secret containing the PAT (remember, we expect a `.env` containing `GITHUB_TOKEN`) - in a real productionalized setup, the secret would be provided by a [GitHub App installation](https://github.com/martinbaillie/vault-plugin-secrets-github)

 ```
 # Not idempotent - repeating will give an error!